 It’s not unusual for a child to have a tough time with math homework now and then.
 If your child has problems with specific numbers or low math test scores but does well in other subjects, s/he could have a math learning disability called dyscalculia.

-It is a specific learning disorder, reflected in an arithmetic capacity below the expected on individuals of similar chronological age, IQ, and schooling.
-In order to improve these abilities, several studies agree that didactic strategies with play activities help to enhance the difficulties of learning to count, to do basic mathematical calculations, to define groups of objects, and in spatial thinking.
-This article based on the explanation of dyscalculia and gives some advice on how to use Otsimo | Special Education with your child.
+It is a specific learning disorder where children struggle with low arithmetic skills, counting, and symbols.
+To improve these abilities, several studies agree that didactic strategies with play activities help enhance learning to count, do basic mathematical calculations, define groups of objects, and spatial thinking.
+This article is based on briefly explaining dyscalculia and gives some advice on using Otsimo | Special Education with your child.

 How to Utilize Otsimo Special Education with Kids Who Have Dyscalculia?

 Otsimo | Special Education has 100+ educational games that will help improve math skills and reduce dyscalculia disorder for children, teachers, parents, and the community in general.
-It has a friendly interface, simple and easy to use, according to the requirements of the user.
-Therefore, therapists underline the importance of using Otsimo | Special Education and recommend to use 10-20 minutes per day.
+It has a friendly interface, simple and easy to use, according to the user’s requirements.
+Therefore, therapists underline the importance of using Otsimo | Special Education and recommend using 10-20 minutes per day.